-The Regency style – stretching from 1811 to 1830 – found its popularity during the life of Napoleon, and became the English equivalent to the popular French Empire style.
+The Regency style (1811 to 1830) found its popularity during the life of Napoleon, and became the English equivalent to the popular French Empire style.
 Both were heavily influenced by Ancient Greek and Roman styles.
 Furthermore, Ancient Egyptian fashions brought on by the Egyptian revival stirred by Napoleon’s actions in Northern Africa played a part in the forming of both styles.
+Regency style decorative arts were produced during the regency of George, prince of Wales, and during his entire reign as King George IV of England, ending in 1830.
+The major source of inspiration for Regency taste was found in Greek and Roman antiquity, from which designers borrowed both structural and ornamental elements.
 In its early phases, English silversmiths created faithful copies of the French designs; however they were not met with open arms.
 Considered too formal for the English tastes, a new form was forced to evolve over time that was better suited to its audience.

 Regency Style Silver